kernelci/kernelci-core/doc/collection-job.rst

  Create or update a job as defined in the JSON data.
 The request will be accepted and it will begin to parse the data.

+ For more info on all the required JSON request fields, see the :ref:`job schema for POST requests <schema_job_post>`.

  :reqjson string job: The name of the job.
  :reqjson string kernel: The name of the kernel.
+ :reqjson boolean boot_report: If the boot report should be created and sent.
+Default to 0 (false).
+ :reqjson boolean build_report: If the build report should be created and sent.
+Default to 0 (false).
+ :reqjson send_to: A string or an array of strings of email addresses where to send the reports.
+ :reqjson boot_send_to: A string or an array of strings of email addresses where to send only the boot report.
+ :reqjson build_send_to: A string or an array of strings of email addresses where to send only the build report.

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.